ppoava/Hyperloop/JpsiReconstructionStudy/README.md

       ```
       - The easiest is to copy the relevant previous line (e.g. for a certain data taking period) and then modify appropriately the things that change — usually the name, the input file for the new geometry, and the muon_id.
       - In particular, the last one (`muon_id`) can have a slightly unusual structure, so it's easiest to copy it from an existing example.
+  - The second argument "top-bottom/left-right" is obvious in what it does.
+For the `run_muonQA_pT_eta_single_muons.sh`, however, there are more features:
+      - draw_dimuons -> draws plots of single muon properties for single muons that are part of a coupled dimuon pair.
+This is done so that a cut on the J/psi mass range can be applied, as well as the dimuon pT.
+      - draw_dimuonDCA -> draws dimuon DCAs for dimuon pairs within J/psi range.
+Everything is drawn with the structure mu+ - mu- and is automatically done for top-bottom combinations.
+The code can be extended to left-right as well, though as of right now (13 oct 2025), this is not possible.

 ## Note on Hyperloop trains
 To run a Hyperloop train on a new geometry, it’s easiest to copy an already existing wagon in the **MCH-MFT relative alignment** page ([link](https://alimonitor.cern.ch/hyperloop/view-analysis/51136)).
 Take one with the name `muon-qa-realign-etc-etc`.
 You can change the name to include the new geometry for clarity.